IshaanDesai/two-scale-mechanics/README.md

 - `cmat6`: $C_{44}, C_{45}, C_{46}$
 - `cmat7`: $C_{55}, C_{56}, C_{66}$

-The user needs to take care that either both the macro and micro scale simulations use the same notation, or the change of notation is accounted for on one side.
-For example, CalculiX uses the Voigt notation, but FANS uses the Mandel notation.
+Different solvers can use different notations, for example, CalculiX uses the Voigt notation, but FANS uses the Mandel notation.
+The multiplying factors need to be adjusting either at the time of writing data or at the time of reading data.